 Are you an herb grower or wildcrafter?
 Are you interested in selling your bulk herbs?
-We are currently seeking medicinal herbs grown in Arizona, New Mexico and California.
+We are currently seeking medicinal herbs grown in Florida, Georgia, South & North Carolina, & Tennessee.
 Contact Community Herbals now to see if you qualify to join our team.

 Jeannie Dunn, Herbalist and Executive Director of Red Moon Herbs; grower for High Rock Farms.

 In loving memory and deep gratitude to a wonderful herbalist, farmer, wildcrafter, teacher, business liaison and friend, Memorie King.
 She made a difference.

 1955 - 2014